ECHO, Leahy Center for Lake Champlain

 ECHO has been open to public since 2003, offering daily animal encounters and hands-on activities that are educational and family-friendly.
 The Patrick and Marcelle Leahy Center for Lake Champlain is a 2.2 acre campus recognizing Senator Patrick Leahy's dedication to the stewardship of the Lake Champlain Basin.
 The Leahy Center is also home to the University of Vermont’s Rubenstein School of Environment and Natural Resources, Lake Champlain Basin Program Resource Room, and Lake Champlain Navy Memorial.

 ECHO's building is Vermont’s first LEED certified Green Building.
-It is the only lake aquarium in the United States with this certification.
+The building is the only lake aquarium in the United States with this certification.
 With this designation, ECHO is the third certified building in New England and joins a group of fewer than 70 LEED certified buildings in the United States.
-The name ECHO originally represented educating and delighting people of all ages about the Ecology, Culture, History and Opportunities for stewardship of the Lake Champlain Basin.
+In 2018 the largest solar canopy in Vermont was built onsite to capture renewable energy.
+The name ECHO originally represented educating and delighting people of all ages about the Ecology, Culture, History, and Opportunities for stewardship of the Lake Champlain Basin.